 Here is an opportunity to briefly introduce myself as a trainer.
 My name is Cornelius Lockau (* 1961).
 From 1986 I started practicing Iaido.
 Certified training level: 5th Dan Iaido ZNKR, Muso Shinden Ryu.
-Other: some experience in Kendo , Shorin-Ryu Karate and Hsing-I. Best competition success: first German champion 1992, category first Dan.
+Other: some experiences in Kendo, Shorin-Ryu Karate, Wing Chun and Hsing-I. Best competition success: first German champion 1992, category first Dan.

 For about twenty years trainer and trainer in various Hamburg associations:

 – HTBU e.V.
 Hamburg

 In addition, teaching of the university sports courses Iaido at the University of Hamburg.
 Founding member of the German Iaido Association, long-time board member and editor of the association newspaper Iaido-News.

 At the moment I practice without an association, which means that we do not have any exams, certificates or competitions.
 For me the value of regular, constant practice and teaching is enough because I can reflect in it.
 The honest discussion of my path only began after I switched to self-employment.
 This was the most difficult test that I took at Iaido and that I have to pass all the time.
 I thank all of my teachers and fellow practitioners for their patience up to this point.